 A service-incurred death benefit will be paid to the surviving spouse at the rate of 50% of the participant's monthly earnings at the time of death.
 A non-service-incurred death benefit will be paid to the surviving spouse at the rate of 25% of the participant's monthly earnings at the time of death.
 Death benefits are payable to the surviving spouse until death or remarriage.
-Upon the death or remarriage of the spouse, the death benefits are payable to the participant is not married at the time of death, and the participant has no surviving children, and the participant fails to designate a beneficiary, then the monthly benefit shall be paid to the participant's estate for a period of 10 years.
+Upon the death or remarriage of the spouse, the death benefits are payable to the participant's dependent children until the youngest child reaches the age of 18.
+If the participant is not married at the time of death, and the participant has no surviving children, and the participant fails to designate a beneficiary, then the monthly benefit shall be paid to the participant's estate for a period of 10 years.